 Guidance for Deputies on access to benefits and Periodical Payments

 The role of a property and financial affairs deputy is complex.
-Not only in ensuring that the decisions they make are in the best interest of the protected party (and also legally within their remit), but they also potentially face having to challenge the decisions of other parties and ensure that the protected party receives any funding or benefits to which they are entitled.
+Not only do they have to ensure that the decisions they make are in the best interests of their client, but they also potentially face having to challenge decisions made by other parties where those decisions adversely affect the client.
+One area that can become a battleground concerns a client’s entitlement to funding or benefits.

-In a recent case, Price Slater Gawne Solicitors were instructed by a deputy after a protected party was refused ESA benefits due to unspent periodical payments.
-One of the pertinent issues to the consideration of periodical payments is to ensure the longevity of the funds, in order to meet the protected party’s needs for the remainder of their life expectancy.
-This sometimes means that funds from unspent periodical payments might be required in the future when the person’s needs increase.
-We successfully argued this on behalf of the deputy concerned and that the relevant regulations meant that the decision to deny benefits was incorrect.
-This led to a reinstatement of the protected parties benefits and a backdated payment.
+In a recent case, Price Slater Gawne Solicitors was instructed by a deputy after their client was refused ESA benefits due to unspent periodical payments.
+We successfully argued that the relevant regulations meant that the decision to deny benefits was incorrect.
+This led to a reinstatement of the client’s benefits along with a backdated payment.

-At Price Slater Gawne, we are committed to working with Deputies to assist them in fulfilling their role, following the principles of the Mental Capacity Act 2005 and the best interests of the protected party.
+At Price Slater Gawne, we are very happy to work with other deputies to assist them in fulfilling their role, following the principles of the Mental Capacity Act 2005 and the best interests of their client.

 If you would like to discuss challenging a decision regarding the financial support available to a person under the Court of Protection, or if you would like further information regarding Price Slater Gawne acting as Professional Deputy, our Court of Protection team will be more than happy to arrange a no-obligation, free of charge consultation with you.